First Out

 Micro-utility, macro impact

 Every Londoner has a theory about where to stand on the tube platform.
 This makes it definitive.
 Select your station, select your line, and it tells you whether to board at the front, middle, or back of the train for the fastest exit.
-The kind of micro-utility that saves 30 seconds every journey: and over a year, that adds up.
+Plan a full journey with the From/To planner, save your regular stations as favourites, and help verify the data through crowd-sourced voting.
+The kind of micro-utility that saves 30 seconds every journey -- and over a year, that adds up.

 Search, select, stand

-Search or browse 50 London Underground stations across all 11 lines.
+Search or browse 259 London Underground stations across all 11 lines.
 Select your station and line, and it shows the optimal carriage position (front, middle, or back) for the nearest exit.
-Works offline as a PWA: install it and use it underground with no signal.
-Data sourced from personal observation (all unverified: verify as you travel).
+Use the journey planner to get positioning advice for both your origin and destination.
+Save commuter favourites for quick access to your regular stations.
+Crowd-sourced verification lets users vote on whether each recommendation is correct, with live vote counts building confidence in the data.
+A usage counter tracks journeys optimised across the community.
+Works offline as a PWA -- install it and use it underground with no signal.

 I spent years doing that thing where you sprint to the front of the platform, realise the exit is at the back, and then do the walk of shame past everyone who got it right.
 This is the app I wished existed every single morning.